Windstream vs. Spectrum: Which Internet Provider Is Best for You?

 Final call: Windstream vs. Spectrum

 We love that Windstream and Spectrum both lack data caps and long-term contracts.
 But we suggest going with Windstream if you’re looking for an ultrafast gigabit connection.
-With no fiber option, Spectrum’s gigabit plan costing $20 more per month is much less appealing.
+With no fiber option, Spectrum’s gigabit plan is less appealing.

 On the other hand, Spectrum’s all-cable network handily beats Windstream’s DSL plans.
 So, especially in more rural locations, it’s important to know which plans are available to you before you pick a provider.